Cincinnati-Design-LAB/architour/src/content/buildings/sycamore-street-studio.md

 date_of_completion: "1880"
 interior_accessibility: Must be able to climb stairs
 original_function: Residence
-significance: >-
-  The 137 year old house has been substantially  maintained in its original condition on the first two floors.
 unique_features: >-
   The studio and residence is a complex of three buildings configured around a central courtyard similar to the garden homes in New Orleans.
 The owner is a